 Teachers are paid to teach—at least that’s what parents and taxpayers probably think.
 But in Allentown, a teacher’s salary and benefits are also paid to a full-time union employee—a “ghost teacher” who hasn’t taught a class in years.

 The cost to state and local taxpayers since 2003 exceeds $1 million.

-The Fairness Center represents Allentown taxpayers Scott Armstrong and Steven Ramos, and Public School Employees’ Retirement System member James Williams, in a suit challenging the Allentown Education Association’s (AEA’s) practice of using taxpayer dollars to fund the salary and benefits of Allentown Education Association’s President.
+The Fairness Center represents Allentown taxpayers Steven Ramos, Scott Armstrong, and Public School Employees’ Retirement System member James Williams, in a suit challenging the Allentown Education Association’s (“AEA’s”) practice of using taxpayer dollars to fund the salary and benefits of AEA’s President.
 The AEA President receives taxpayer dollars for her position despite the fact that she works full-time for the AEA.

-The Fairness Center is filing suit to expose this misuse of taxpayer dollars and hold the District and the AEA accountable to the law.
+The Fairness Center is filing suit to expose this misuse of taxpayer dollars and hold the AEA and District accountable to the law.

 Steven Ramos, Scott Armstrong, and James Williams v.
 Allentown Education Association, Public School Employees Retirement System, and Allentown School District